dnsimple/dnsimple-support/content/articles/renewing-ssl-certificates.markdown

 1. Follow the instructions to purchase the certificate renewal.

     1. Check the certificate [common name](/articles/what-is-common-name/) matches the one you want to renew.
+    1. Change the number of years if you want to purchase a certificate for more than 1 year.
+The [multi-year SSL certificate](/articles/can-multi-year-ssl-certificate/) feature is only available to new plans.
     1. Leave the CSR option unchecked, unless you really need to provide a [custom CSR](/articles/what-is-csr/).
 The easiest thing to do is to have us automatically generate the CSR (and a new private key to go with it).
     1. Submit the order.